leaderAIhackathon/leaderaihackathon.github.io/index.md

 ## Vision

-The [ML4STS Lab at URI](https://ml4sts.com/) and the [DREAM Lab at UGA](https://dream.racheidalewis.com/) are partnering to prepare the next generation of tech leaders to build skill in AI deployment and governance.
+The [](ml4stslab) and the [](dreamlab) are partnering to prepare the next generation of engineering and tech leaders to build skill in AI deployment and governance.